benfianso/benfianso/README.md

 -Developed a strong background working as a data scientist on the application of machine learning and data science methods in water ,energy and environmental field throughut different projects.

--Gained a  valuable experience using numerical models for wave modeling, wave structure interaction (FSI), and wave overtopping and hydraulic modeling in general.
+-Demonstrated a valuable experience using numerical models for wave modeling, wave structure interaction (FSI), and wave overtopping and hydraulic modeling in general.

 -Being involved in many projects related to coastal/Water data analysis.

--Solid understanding of machine learning algorithms such as deep learning algorithms used for time series analysis, supervised and unsupervised learning..etc.
+-A Solid understanding of machine learning algorithms such as deep learning algorithms used for time series analysis, supervised and unsupervised learning..etc.

 Some of my main projects are:
 - Energy optimization of wastewater treatment plants using gradient boosting algorithms